Nightjar Logo

 This Is Not Legal Advice

 This article is general information about the ethics and law around AI fashion models in 2026.
 It is not legal advice.
-Laws around model consent and AI disclosure are changing quickly.
-For decisions that affect your brand, talk to a lawyer licensed in your jurisdiction.
+Consent, likeness, and disclosure rules vary by jurisdiction, so seek qualified legal advice for a campaign that uses a real person's likeness or runs across markets.

 Consistent and on brand AI photoshoots, optimized for conversion.